nithyaramakrishnan/data-shield/troubleshooting/ts-em-login.md

 # Why can't I log in to the Enclave Manager UI?
 {: #ts-log-in}
-{: #troubleshoot-enclave-login}
 {: troubleshoot}

-You cannot log in to the Enclave Manager UI.
+You can't log in to the Enclave Manager UI.
 {:shortdesc}

 You attempt to access the Enclave Manager UI and you're unable to sign in.